MaverickM1/lpmresonance/examples/README-EXAMPLES.md

   - `schubert-*.tex` - Coordinate macros for Schubert paths
   - `lpath-*.tex` - Coordinate macros for generic paths
   - `between-*.tex` - Between-region data

-## Next Steps

-1. ✅ Open `example-gallery.pdf` to see all features
-2. ✅ Copy sections from `example-gallery.tex` as templates
-3. ✅ Modify permutations and styling to fit your needs
-4. ✅ Read the package documentation in `docs/`

 ---

-**Last Updated:** November 16, 2025
-**Package Version:** Development
-**Status:** All core features working ✅